 What to do instead:

 - Stick to a minimum routine: Maybe you can’t do all your usual things, and you know it.
 You don’t have to drop everything, though.
 Pick a few cornerstone habits that make you feel better and insist on those throughout the holidays.
 For some people, that’s reserving half an hour every day for themselves.
 For others, it’s insisting on their exercise time or the necessity of at least eight hours of good sleep (both of which can help keep pain at manageable levels).
 You may feel guilty or frustrated by the need to hold firm boundaries this season.
-But these boundaries will help you have more energy and less pain overall, so you can navigate the holidays in the mindset to best support both yourself and others.
+But these boundaries will help you have more energy and less pain overall, so you can best support both yourself and others.
 Know your pain triggers and visualize what you’ll do to manage them.
 There.
 You have plans.
 You know what to do.